Stress and Weight Gain

 On this page we look at some effective tension relief techniques, including:

-So, let's first look at the causes of tension and then some of the cures.
+Let's first look at the causes of tension and then the cures.

 Causes of tension